ibm-cloud-docs/cloud-object-storage/replication.md

 - `cloud-object-storage.object-replication.create` (generated at the destination)

-For `cloud-object-storage.bucket-replication.create` events, the following fields include extra information:
+For `cloud-object-storage.bucket-replication.create` events, the following fields provide extra information:

 | Field                                             | Description                                                                  |
 |---------------------------------------------------|------------------------------------------------------------------------------|